-[†] See NEA Handbook for the Policy Statement on Teacher Evaluation and Accountability adopted by the 2011 Representative Assembly, which sets forth the Association's full position dealing with this subject.
+See NEA Handbook for the Policy Statement on Teacher Evaluation and Accountability adopted by the 2011 Representative Assembly, which sets forth the Association's full position dealing with this subject.

-- Used as the criterion for the reduction or withholding of any educational funding - Results are used to compare students, educators, programs, schools, communities, and states - Used as a single criterion for high-stakes decision making, such as graduation requirements or grade promotion - d.
-The results lead to sanctions or other punitive actions - Arbitrary standards are required e.
+- Time required to administer the test exceeds reasonable and appropriate limits for the age of the student - m.
+Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners - n.
+Scores are used to track students

-- They do not match the processing skills, motor skills f. and/or academic developmental levels or language proficiency of the student - Student scores are used to determine compensation - Programs are specifically designed to teach to the test - i.
-Testing programs or tests limit or supplant instructional - Every student is required to be tested every year - Students and parents/guardians are not provided with a complete report of the individual student's test results - Time required to administer the test exceeds reasonable and appropriate limits for the age of the student - Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners - Scores are used to track students n. - Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations - Non-English-proficient students' scores adversely affect the evaluation of a school based on federal and state guidelines.
+- Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations - Non-English-proficient students' scores adversely affect the evaluation of a school based on federal and state guidelines.

 The administration of a standardized test and/or assessment includes the responsibility to educate the stakeholders about the purpose of the test, the meaning of the test results, and the accurate interpretation of its conclusions.
 The Association further believes that students, parents/guardians, educators, administrators, schools, and school districts should not be penalized for parents/guardians exercising their legal rights to exempt their children from standardized tests and/or assessments.
 The Association believes that states should be encouraged to make test items public after they are no longer used.
-(1978, 2018)
+(1978, 2023)

-B-71.
-Student Assessment Programs Higher Education
+B-77.
+Student Assessment Programs in Higher Education